Affiliate links on Android Authority may earn us a commission. Learn more.

 Quin Design Spitfire Rosso

 Quin Designs focuses on a simple experience, offering the basics you need to stay connected without getting distracted.
 In fact, its most notable feature is that it offers Bluetooth audio.
 The system is invisibly integrated so that nothing affects its aerodynamics.

 With Skully gone, the smart helmet market is looking at Crosshelmet.
-This product comes with a heads-up display and a rear-view camera.
-It also features a safety light, voice controls, and a design that looks like it came from a sci-fi movie.
+This product comes with a heads-up display and a rearview camera.
+It also features a safety light, voice controls, and a design that looks like it comes from a sci-fi movie.
 It’s not cheap at $1,799, but it is one of the best smart motorcycle helmets you can find.
 And its design will definitely turn some heads.

 Torc T28B helmet

 Torc offers another great Bluetooth-only product for those looking for simplicity in the best smart motorcycle helmets.
 It has an integrated sound system, mic, and side buttons for wirelessly controlling your smartphone.
 It also comes in various cool designs and offers ECE/DOT/CCC certification.

 It’s only slightly more expensive than the T15B.
 And while the spec sheet looks very similar, there are some design improvements you can’t ignore.
 The main one is that this helmet is modular, meaning the front part can be pushed up to uncover your face.
 This is great for times when you pull over to get gas, or when you want to get off the bike and enjoy a view without taking your helmet entirely off.

 Bilt is known for offering value, and while this helmet isn’t exactly cheap, it offers a lot for its price.
 For starters, it provides a modular construction that can leave your face uncovered in a second.
 This offers versatility and freedom while also keeping you protected during long rides.